 If the control plane solution for Steering of Roaming is supported by the HPLMN, the AUSF shall store the KAUSF after the completion of the primary authentication.

-The content of Steering Information List as well as the conditions for sending it to the UE are described in TS 23.122 [53] Annex C and are not repeated below.
-For example, the Steering Information List may include a list of preferred PLMN/access technology combinations or HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided'.
+The content of the Steering List as well as the conditions for sending it to the UE are described in TS 23.122 [53] Annex C. The Steering List includes either a list of preferred PLMN/access technology combinations, a secured packet or the HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided'.

+NOTE: The Steering of Roaming Information is defined in clause 1.2 of 3GPP TS 23.122 [53].
+It contains thus the ACK indication, the Steering List and the integrity protection information.

 * * * Next Change * * * *